js-ferguson/gPMS/README.md

 - Feature 10 - Users registering an account cannot wander away from the registration process.
 Doing so should return them to the registration page they tried to navigate away from.

 - Feature 11 - After signup, a regular user is directed to the search page.
 They are asked to enter a location to provide a default view of clinic that are nearby.

+-Feature 12 - Clinics which are outside of their subscription end period are not displayed in searches or appear on the map.

 ### Features Left to Implement